We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A quality mattress is not a cure for scoliosis.
 Treatment depends on the location and severity of the spinal curvature, as well as the age of onset.
 Common treatment options include bracing and physical therapy.
 Less commonly, a person may require spinal surgery.

 According to the American Association of Neurological Surgeons, roughly 2–3% of people in the United States (US) have scoliosis.
 The condition most commonly becomes noticeable around 10–15 years of age.

 Compared to males, females are more likely to develop scoliosis that requires treatment.

 Types of scoliosis include:

-aged 10–18 years.
-Idiopathic means that it has no known cause.
-Besides a pronounced spinal curve, this type of scoliosis does not usually cause any other symptoms.
+10–18 yearsof age.
+The term “Idiopathic” indicates that the condition has no identifiable cause.
+Besides a pronounced spinal curve, this type of scoliosis does not usually cause other symptoms.

-- Congenital scoliosis: This occurs due to improperly formed spinal vertebrae.
-It develops before birth.
+- Congenital scoliosis: Occurs due to improperly formed spinal vertebrae, and develops before birth.

-- Infantile scoliosis: This condition affects infants up to 3 years old.
+- Infantile scoliosis: This type affects infants up to 3 years of age.